 - (A) Simple Majority.
-The Scorers shall receive the score sheet(s) and decide the crossings to be scored, based on a majority from among the Event Judges' Boat Crew's individual score sheets.
+The Scorers shall receive the score sheet(s) and decide the crossings to be scored, based on a majority from among the Event Judges' individual score sheets.
 Points shall be awarded for full and partial crossings made during the pass as set out in 504. - (B) Imperfect One-Foot Crossing.
-Downgrading an imperfect one-foot crossing to a two-foot crossing requires a majority of the Event Judges Boat Crew agreeing on the same fault zone for that crossing.
+Downgrading an imperfect one-foot crossing to a two-foot crossing requires a majority of the Event Judges agreeing on the same fault zone for that crossing.
 The three two fault zones shall be as follows:

 - (1) Late Lift (LL).
 A late lift shall be recorded when the skier's lifted foot touches the water surface between the lift-off points before the supporting foot reaches the first lift-off point of the wake wave. - (2) Touch (T).
 A touch shall be recorded when the skier's lifted foot touches the water surface between the liftoff points while the supporting foot is between the liftoff points of the wake waves. - (3) Early Down (ED).
-An early down shall be recorded when the skier's lifted foot touches the water surface beyond the second lift-off point while the supporting foot has yet to clear the second lift-off point of the wake waves: - (C) No Majority.
+An early down shall be recorded when the skier's lifted foot touches the water surface beyond the second lift-off point while the supporting foot has yet to clear the second lift-off point of the wake waves. - (C) No Majority.
 In the case of no majority on any fault zone of a one-foot crossing, the crossing shall score as a one-foot crossing. - (D) Expiration of Time.
-The end of scoring zone shall be determined by a majority of two or more Boat Crew agreeing on the same zone.
+The end of scoring zone shall be determined by a majority of two or more Event Judges agreeing on the same zone. - (1) In the case of three Event Judges recording three different zones for the end of scoring zone, the end of scoring zone shall be determined from video review. - (2) Where video is not unavailable for review, the end of scoring zone shall be determined by the highest zone that has an agreement between two Event Judges.